synopsys-sig-community/blackduck-sarif-formatter/README.md

 * --detect.scan.output.path
 * --detect.cleanup=false

-If you are using the Synopsys official synopsys-action to run the Black Duck analysis, you can set needed params (listed above) with following environment variable (see example below):
+If you are using the Black Duck official action to run the Black Duck analysis, you can set needed params (listed above) with following environment variable (see example below):
 * DETECT_SCAN_OUTPUT_PATH
 * DETECT_CLEANUP